trilemma-dev/SecureXPC/README.md

 There are multiple types of clients which can be retrieved:
  - `XPCClient.forXPCService(named:)`
-     - For communicating with an XPC Service
+     - For communicating with an XPC service
      - This corresponds to servers created with `XPCServer.forThisXPCService()`
  - `XPCClient.forMachService(named:)`
      - For communicating with an XPC Mach service